BHoM/DIALux_Toolkit/README.md

 # DIALux_Toolkit

 The DIALux_Toolkit allows interoperability between the BHoM and DIALux.
-Enables creation, manipulation and reading of models via the `stf` file formate for DIALux.
+Enables creation, manipulation and reading of models via the `stf` file format for DIALux.

 ...